 Even with all those issues, income is still possible.
 You can make some money by selling just about anything, as long as you’re good at marketing.

-The income is pretty low too, especially when you consider how much the individual memberships cost.
-Most companies offer somewhere between 20% and 33% in commission, starting from the very first sale.
+The commissions are also halved if your customer finances the membership or uses a credit card.
+In contrast, most companies offer somewhere between 20% and 33% in commission, starting from the very first sale.

-The company does also offer bonuses and uses a binary system to do so.
-With this system, the first two sales you make are placed under you as your left and right legs.
+Team National uses a binary system to provide income from your team.
+The company does also offers bonuses and uses a binary system to do so.
+With this system, the first 2 sales you make are placed under you as your left and right legs.
 You can then place subsequent sales on the left or the right, based on which works best.

 The efforts of people you recruit come into this system as well.
 So, you get points for the sales and recruitment of someone who you got to join, along with whoever they got to join and so on.